WebPurple/learn/CONTRIBUTING.md

 1. Fork the repo.

-2.
-- If you add new materials, update existing or fix issues related with it, create a new feature branch based off the `feature/materials` branch
+2. Create a new feature branch based off the `master` branch.

-- If you fix general bugs, update the App styles or dependencies - off the `master` branch
+*Branch name examples*:
+- `feature/materials`
+- `feature/algolia-search`

 3. Submit a pull request, referencing any issues it addresses.

+To create commit messages use general [commits convention](https://www.conventionalcommits.org/en/v1.0.0/)

 Please try to keep your pull request focused in scope and avoid including unrelated commits.